vcokltfre/tutorial-v2/docs/tutorial/intermediate/nextcord/11-cogs.md

     In this part I'll refer to cogs and extensions, and the difference between both is important.
 A cog is a single class that inherits from `Cog`, which encapsulates commands and events.
 An extension is a collection of cogs which has a setup function and can be loaded via the bot's `load_extension` method, although you will often find extensions with just one cog.

-As with the previous parts we need to create a bot object, we'll do this in a file named `main.py`:
+In the previous parts with Nextcord we used the `Client` class since this supports slash commands natively, but as of right now the regular client does not support using Cogs, and as a result we will have to switch to using `nextcord.ext.commands.Bot`, which is essentially the same as `nextcord.Client` but supports loading extensions and cogs.
+Let's create a file named `main.py` and add in the base code:

 === "main.py"